 Even though a creditor such as Bank of America or Wells Fargo may only be able to sue the cardholder a North Carolina family court judge can order the other spouse to make payments or account for that debt in the dividing the marital estate via property division otherwise known as equitable distribution.
 Equitable does not always mean equal, but judges usually try and divide marital assets 50/50 to the extent possible absent a compelling reason for an unequal distribution.

-As part of the same initiative, proposed House Bill 280, which has a delayed effective date of December, 1 2019, raises the minimum age to be charged as an adult will be to age 18 for most non-violent offenses.
-North Carolina is one of the last holdouts that currently charges 16 year olds as adults for any criminal offense.
+As part of the same initiative, proposed House Bill 280, which has a delayed effective date of December, 1 2019, raises the minimum age to be charged as an adult to age 18 for most non-violent offenses.
+North Carolina is one of the last holdouts that currently charges 16 year old children as adults for any and all criminal offenses.

 New Expunction law changes in NC effective December 2017